 As we celebrate the 25th anniversary of the Oil Pollution Act, we're looking back on a few oil spills around the country and our work to assess and restore the natural resources harmed by those spills.

 The programs of the CAMEO software suite are designed to help prepare for and respond to chemical emergencies.

 Environmental Sensitivity Index (ESI) maps provide a concise summary of coastal resources at risk if an oil spill occurs nearby.

 ERMA is an online mapping tool integrating static and real-time data in a centralized, easy-to-use format for environmental responders and decision makers.

 ADIOS is an oil spill response tool that models how different types of oil weather in the marine environment.

 GNOME is a software modeling tool used to predict the possible route pollutants might follow on the water's surface.

-The Chemical Reactivity Worksheet is a software program which predicts chemical reactivity for thousands of common hazardous chemicals.
+The Chemical Reactivity Worksheet is a software program that predicts chemical reactivity for thousands of common hazardous chemicals.